L-A-F-987/CLDL-CUDA/README.md

 # Setting up I2S
 To setup I2S on the jetson first you should run the below command.
 Note that this command requires that the python file requires that the board only has an Sd card or emmc, it will not work if you have a custom board containing both and will result in an error saying multiple partitions are mounted.
 As such you'll need to work wth the pinmux spreadsheet provided at this link (https://developer.nvidia.com/embedded/downloads).
+Instructions to follow this method can be found here (https://forums.developer.nvidia.com/t/how-to-use-the-jetson-nanos-pinmux-spreadsheet/76221)

 - /opt/nvidia/jetson-io/jetson-io.py